mlg-/launcher-bucket-list/README.md

 ### Learning Goals
 * Generate a dynamic web page in response to a `GET` request.
-* Persist information from a user submitted via a `POST` request.
+* Persist information (to a CSV file) from a user submitted via a `POST` request.
-* Implement code based on acceptance tests.
+* Implement code based on (pre-written) acceptance tests.

-### Building a Favorites List App
+### Building a Bucket List App

-Building a list keeping app with Sinatra with dynamic web pages and saves information to a file.
+Building a bucket list app with Sinatra with dynamic web pages and saves information to a file.

 Our app should satisfy the following requirements:

-* Visiting `GET /favorites` should display a list of our favorite things as well as a form for adding a new item to the list.
+* Visiting `GET /bucket-list` should display our bucket list as well as a form for adding a new item to the list.
-* Visiting `GET /` should redirect the user to `GET /favorites`.
+* Visiting `GET /` should redirect the user to `GET /bucket-list`.
 * The "thing" listed must be in html list element.
-* The form requires a favorite thing to be specified.
+* The form requires a bucket list goal to be specified.
-* The list of favorite things is read from the `favorites_list.csv` file which stores each item on a new line.
+* The list of goals is read from the `bucket_list.csv` file which stores each item on a new line.
-* The form submits to `POST /favorites` which saves the new item to the `favorites_list.csv` file.
+* The form submits to `POST /bucket-list` which saves the new goal to the `bucket_list.csv` file.
-* Submitting an empty form does not modify the `favorites_list.csv` file.
+* Submitting an empty form does not modify the `bucket_list.csv` file.

 ## To use this as a practice:

-* Run this in your terminal: `git clone git@github.com:EliseFitz15/launcher-favorites-list.git`
+* Run this in your terminal: `git clone git@github.com:mlg-/launcher-bucket-list.git`
-* Then go into the directory `cd launcher-favorites-list`
+* Then go into the directory `cd launcher-bucket-list`
 * `bundle` then `rspec`
-* Work through the test errors
+* Work through the test errors, one by one.

 ##### When finished it you would like to push this to your github do the following: